Blog

 ITSM (IT Service Management) is how IT teams design, deliver, manage, and improve the technology services that keep organizations running.
 Instead of treating IT as a collection of hardware and software to maintain, ITSM frames IT as a service provider that delivers defined services to employees, customers, and partners.

 It matters because without defined processes, every incident becomes a fire drill.
-With unplanned downtime costing Global 2000 enterprises $400 billion annually, ITSM brings order to chaos through standardized processes, clear accountability, and proactive operations.
+With unplanned downtime costing enterprises significantly, ITSM brings order to chaos through standardized processes, clear accountability, and proactive operations.

 ITSM frameworks define specific processes that work together as an integrated system: